Where Amcache.hve is located on disk (and how to collect it)

 C:\Windows\AppCompat\Programs\Amcache.hve.LOG2

-You want all three files, every time.
-The .LOG1 and .LOG2 files are the hive's transaction logs — if you take only Amcache.hve you can silently miss the most recent writes.
+All three.
+Every time. .LOG1 and .LOG2 are the registry hive's transaction logs.
+Take only the main hive and you silently miss the most recent writes.

-Amcache moved around in its early days.
-The full history:
+The artefact has moved around in its early days.
+Full history:

 C:\Windows\AppCompat\Programs\RecentFileCache.bcf

-If you are reading this in 2026 you are unlikely to encounter Windows 7 in production, but it still appears in legacy environments and in old triage images.
+Flat binary (not a hive) with far less metadata.
+AmcacheParser does not handle it.
+Use RecentFileCacheParser or one of the community Python scripts.
+If you are reading this in 2026 you are unlikely to see Windows 7 in production, but it shows up in legacy environments and old triage images.

 Windows 8 / 8.1 / Server 2012 / 2012 R2#

-The hive Amcache.hve exists at the modern path, but the schema is the legacy schema with only Root\Programs and Root\File keys:
+Amcache.hve exists at the modern path but the schema is legacy with only Root\Programs and Root\File keys.
+AmcacheParser produces *_ProgramEntries.csv but per-file detail is thin.

 Windows 10 / 11 (current)#

-Same path as Windows 8, but the hive now contains the full Inventory* schema (added in Windows 10 build 1709, Fall Creators Update).
-This is what most modern analysis targets:
+Same path as Windows 8, but the hive carries the full Inventory* schema (added in Windows 10 build 1709, October 2017).
+This is what most modern analysis targets.

 Windows Server 2016 / 2019 / 2022 / 2025#

-Identical path to Windows 10/11.
-The schema is the same.
-The appraiser runs less frequently on servers than on desktops (often several days between passes rather than daily), so the hive's "latest write" timestamp tends to be older on a server than a workstation in the same environment.
+Identical path.
+Identical schema.
+The appraiser runs less often than on desktops (every several days rather than daily), so the hive's latest write tends to be older.
 See Amcache on Windows Server for the server-specific quirks.

-When you are working with an acquired image rather than a live system, the file lives at the same path inside the image's C: partition:
+When working an image rather than a live system, the file lives at the same path inside the C: partition:

 <image>\Windows\AppCompat\Programs\Amcache.hve